Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_agents_relnotes.md

 ### Amplify Azure agents enhancements

 * Amplify central CLI has been updated to configure the agent with the proper "latest release".
-The Docker command as well as the EC2 instance start script are no more referring to "latest" tag but the latest official release tag.
+The Docker command is no more referring to "latest" tag but the latest official release tag.

 ### Amplify Istio agents enhancements